Ch'io mi scordi di te?: History

 The K. 505 setting was written for Nancy Storace, probably for her farewell concert from Vienna on 23 February 1787 at the Theater am Kärntnertor.
-Mozart himself very likely played the obbligato piano part (K. 490 has a violin obbligato).
-The words to both settings of the aria are thought to be by Lorenzo Da Ponte.
+Mozart himself very likely played the obbligato piano part (K. 490 has an extensive violin obbligato).
+The words to the aria have been thought to be by Lorenzo Da Ponte, but they are in either case (K. 490 and K. 505), with the exception of the short recitative, exactly those of Giambattista Varesco's original Idomeneo libretto of 1781.
 Mozart entered the work on 27 December 1786 into his catalogue with the remark: "for Mlle Storace and me".
 He performed it again with Josepha Duschek on 12 May 1789 in the Gewandhaus in Leipzig on his Berlin journey.